nkarl/scala.simple-banking-backend/README.md

-## Simple Banking Backend, a sbt project compiled with Scala 3
+## Simple Banking Backend, an sbt project compiled with Scala 3

 ### Usage